-- Do not operate the power top with the hydraulic pump valve open. - Do not allow the top to remain in the suspended position.
+• Do not operate the power top with the hydraulic pump valve open.

+- Do not allow the top to remain in the suspended position.
 After approximately 10 minutes in the suspended position, the hydraulic pressure will release, which will allow the top and the trunk lid to lower.
-Pressing the power top switch will cancel this operation.

-- Always use a normal ice scraper to remove snow or ice from the rear window.
-Use of a sharp object or other tools could scratch the fabric or panels when removing snow or ice. - Always close the top when leaving your vehicle so as not to leave the interior exposed to potentially damaging outdoor conditions. - Do not leave the top lowered for several weeks at a time.
+Pressing the power top switch will cancel this operation. - Always use a normal ice scraper to remove snow or ice from the rear window.
+Use of a sharp object or other tools could scratch the fabric or panels when removing snow or ice. - Always close the top when leaving your vehicle so as not to leave the interior exposed to potentially damaging outdoor conditions.

+• Do not leave the top lowered for several weeks at a time.
 Close it occasionally to prevent discoloration in the folds of the fabric and to allow the creases to smooth out.
 This is especially important if the top was stowed when not completely dry.

-Failure to follow these cautions can cause damage to the convertible top components, trunk contents, and the vehicle interior.
+Failure to follow these warnings can result in injuries that are serious or fatal to you, your passengers, and others around you:

-- Before operating the power top, make sure that no moving parts of the convertible top can injure a person or animal. - Never place any extremities (hands, feet, etc.) near the convertible top components, the upper windshield area, the shelf area behind the rear seats, or the convertible top stowage area while raising or lowering the convertible top. - When using the power top button on RKE transmitter, if potential danger exists while lowering the top, release the button immediately to interrupt the operation. - When using the power top switch on the instrument panel, if potential danger exists while lowering the top, press and release the switch immediately to interrupt the operation.
+• Before operating the power top, make sure that no moving parts of the convertible top can injure a person or animal.

+- Never place any extremities (hands, feet, etc.) near the convertible top components, the upper windshield area, the shelf area behind the rear seats, or the convertible top stowage area while raising or lowering the convertible top. - When using the power top button on RKE transmitter, if potential danger exists while lowering the top, release the button immediately to interrupt the operation. - When using the power top switch on the instrument panel, if potential danger exists while lowering the top, release the switch immediately to interrupt the operation.